Secretary of State for Justice

 The secretary of state for justice is a secretary of state in the Government of the United Kingdom, with responsibility for the Ministry of Justice.
 The incumbent is a member of the Cabinet of the United Kingdom.
 Since the office's inception, the incumbent has concurrently been appointed Lord Chancellor.

-The office holder works alongside the other justice ministers.
+The officeholder works alongside the other justice ministers.
 The corresponding shadow minister is the shadow secretary of state for justice, and the performance of the secretary of state is also scrutinised by the Justice Select Committee.

-The current justice secretary is Dominic Raab who was appointed by Rishi Sunak on 25 October 2022.

 Responsibilities

-Corresponding to what is generally known as a justice minister in many other countries, the justice secretary's remit includes:
+Corresponding to what is generally known as a justice minister in many other countries, the justice secretary's remit encompasses justice policy for the whole United Kingdom along with matters of justice specific to England and Wales.